What are Bed Bugs & Where Do They Live in the Home

 Description

 Bed Bugs are very small insects, adults are generally 4 – 6mm in length and can increase in size to 10mm after feeding and filling up with blood.
-Bed Bugs are flattened, heavily segmented and oval shaped with a pointed rear (abdomen).
+Bed Bugs are flattened, heavily segmented and oval-shaped with a pointed rear (abdomen).
 Bed Bugs are generally a medium-brown to a darker reddish-brown.

 At the front of the head are a pair of short, straight, backward facing antennae.
 At either side of the front of the head are two, dark-brown to red compound eyes.
 Underneath the front of the head is a needle-like mouthpart used for biting and feeding.